quay/claircore/docs/matching_vulns.md

 3. Each layer is scanned for packages by the configured PackageScanner(s).
 Discovered pages are indexed into the database with a simple relation tying together Package, Distribution, and Scanner which found them
 4. The scanner asks for all the packages found in the stacked layer first.
 These are the packages we focus on and are the ones actually remaining on the runtime file system.
 5. Next we ask for all the packages found in layers 0...N serially.
 If we come across a package which exists in the stacked image we record the **first** encounter of this package.
 This is the layer that introduced said package.
 7. Finally we call a special method on the store which performs a transaction breaking idempotency of a scan.
 After this method runs the next time the scanner sees the manifest hash it will not be scanned unless the last condition in step 1 is present.
-If the transaction were to fail the work that was done scanning layers is not lost however the scan should be replayed to ensure a ScanReport is persisted.
+If the transaction were to fail the work that was done scanning layers is not lost however the scan should be replayed to ensure a IndexReport is persisted.

 ## The vulnerability matching process

 Matching vulnerabilities is facilitated by methods in the `claircore.internal.vulnstore`, `claircore.internal.matcher`, and `claircore.internal.vulnscanner` packages.
 They process looks like this:

 1. libvuln is instantiated and configured with a set of `claircore.internal.matcher` implementations.
-2. lubvuln gets a request to find vulnerabilities for a manifest. first it reaches out to libscan to retrieve the ScanReport
+2. lubvuln gets a request to find vulnerabilities for a manifest. first it reaches out to libindex to retrieve the IndexReport
-3. with the ScanReport retrieved a `claircore.internal.vulnscanner.VulnScanner` is created.
+3. with the IndexReport retrieved a `claircore.internal.vulnscanner.VulnScanner` is created.
 4. the VulnScanner launches all configured Matcher(s) by way of a MatchController.
 The MatchController drives the Matcher(s) calling the appropriate functions and handling results and errors
 5. the VulnScanner dedupes and merges all vulnerabilities discovered by MatchControllers and returns a VulernabilityReport